arbor-sim/arbor/doc/tutorial/single_cell_swc.rst

   :width: 400
   :align: center

+   Left: locset "root"; right: locset "terminal"

-To make things more interesting, let's only select only the terminal points which belong to the previously defined "custom" region, and separately the terminal points which belong to the "axon" region:
+To make things more interesting, let's select only the terminal points which belong to the previously defined "custom" region; and, separately, the terminal points which belong to the "axon" region:

 .. code-block:: python

     # Add a label for the terminal locations in the "custom" region:
-    labels['custom_terminals'] = '(restrict (locset "terminal") (region "custom"))'
+    labels['custom_terminal'] = '(restrict (locset "terminal") (region "custom"))'

     # Add a label for the terminal locations in the "axon" region:
     labels['axon_terminal'] = '(restrict (locset "terminal") (region "axon"))'